microprediction/chess/README.md

 Oh yeah, and if you want to increase your bullet rating by 100 you can:
 - Use right click to cancel pre-moves.
 - Play the Halloween Gambit!
-See [chess blog](https://www.chess.com/blog/microprediction).
+See [The Halloween Gambit is Scarier Than Your Think](https://www.chess.com/blog/PinIsMightier/the-halloween-gambit-is-scarier-than-you-think-4).